OtherRealms/Shot-Manager-Guide/source/index.rst

 The Primary-Switch can be used in combination with Primary Layers (see :ref:`Properties`).
 If a Shot has a Primary Layer, the input render layer will be set automatically to the shot's Primary Layer.
 This approach is intended for simple node graphs where the Primary Layer is to be the main output.

-Note, this will not guarantee that the Primary Layer will be enabled for render.
+ Note: this will not guarantee that the Primary Layer will be enabled for render.
 For that, use Primary Enabled option in Unpinned Defaults or ensure the layer is pinned in the Shot's View Layer settings.

 Generators
 ----------